Christy-cyber/kickstarter-analysis/README.md

 ### Suggestions for additional tables and/or graphs

 I recommend plotting the percentage of successful, failed, and canceled theater campaigns against month.
 Additionally, it would  be helpful to further investigate the outcomes of the number and percentage of plays (as a subcategory of "Theater") and how this subcategory performs based on launch date.
 Comparisons can be made between the sub-category, "Plays," and its category, "Theater."

+Further investigation is necessary into campaign outcomes based on funding goals for "Plays" with respect to the funding goal ranges between $35,000.00 to $39,999.00 and from $40,000.00 to $44,999.00.
+These two data ranges produced unexpected results given that there was a higher percentage of successful plays.

 Data were sorted by categories, subcategories, and launch date by country.
 Descriptive statistics focusing on the mean and median for amounts pledged and goal amounts of successful and failed kickstarters in the US were performed.
 A box and whisker plot shows the differences in mean and median values between successful and failed musicals in Great Britain.